compulim/react-augmentation/README.md

 </ul>
 ```

 Although two outcomes are the same, the keys of two "DEF" are different.
 When React is reconciling the first scenario into the second, "DEF" will get destroyed and reconstructed.
 This is because the first "DEF" is rendered in the *first* array, and the second "DEF" is rendered in *another* array.
+Their key can never be the same regardless of its actual value.

+# What's next?

+We have created a [`react-augmentation-sandbox`](https://github.com/compulim/react-augmentation-sandbox) repository to let everyone to hack the augmentation operators.

 # Contributions